-Precautions for safe handling Safe handling Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area.
-Prevent concentration in hollows and sumps.
-DO NOT enter confined spaces until atmosphere has been checked.
-DO NOT allow material to contact humans, exposed food or food utensils.
-Avoid contact with incompatible materials.
-When handling, DO NOT eat, drink or smoke.
-Other information Consider storage under inert gas.
-Store in original containers.
-Keep containers securely sealed.
-Store in a cool, dry area protected from environmental extremes.
-Store away from incompatible materials and foodstuff containers.
-Protect containers against physical damage and check regularly for leaks.
+Precautions for safe handling

+- Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Safe handling Prevent concentration in hollows and sumps - ▶ DO NOT enter confined spaces until atmosphere has been checked. - DO NOT allow material to contact humans, exposed food or food utensils.
+Avoid contact with incompatible materials. - ▶ When handling, DO NOT eat, drink or smoke

+Other information

+- Store in original containers. - ▶ Keep containers securely sealed. - Store in a cool, dry, well-ventilated area. - Store away from incompatible materials and foodstuff containers.
+Protect containers against physical demage and shock regularly for local demage. - Protect containers against physical damage and check regularly for leaks.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
-For major quantities: Consider storage in bunded areas - ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams).
-Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.